Antitumor drug from the group of antimetabolites – analogues of folic acid. Along with antitumor, it has immunosuppressive effect.

 Interaction

-In combination therapy with methotrexate and leflunomide, the incidence of pancytopenia and hepatotoxic effects increases.
+With combination therapy with methotrexate and leflunomide, the incidence of pancytopenia and hepatotoxic effects increases.

-The oral antibiotics (tetracyclines, chloramphenicol and non-absorbable broad spectrum antibiotics) may decrease gastrointestinal absorption of methotrexate and interfere with enterohepatic circulation by inhibiting gut microflora or inhibiting bacterial metabolism.
+Oral antibiotics (tetracyclines, chloramphenicol and non-absorbable broad-spectrum antibiotics) may reduce gastrointestinal absorption of methotrexate and interfere with enterohepatic circulation due to inhibition of intestinal microflora or suppression of bacterial metabolism.

 Combination with radiotherapy may increase the risk of soft tissue necrosis.